SCBB-LAB/DeepPlnc/README.md

 python3 model_hyper.py file_for_tuning

-file_for_tuning: file containing label, sequence (sequence length of >= 200 bases but not > 400 bases), and secondary structure(bot bracket).
+file_for_tuning: file containing label, sequence (sequence length of >= 200 bases but not > 400 bases), and secondary structure(dot bracket).
 All in one line separated by tab for a single instance.